rjw8ng/Monte-Carlo-Simulation-Project/README.md

         Compute how many times a given face is rolled in each event. <br />
         Stores the results as a dataframe in a public attribute.

-Each item should show their docstrings.
-All paramters (with data types and defaults) should be described.
-All return values should be described.
-Do not describe private methods and attributes.

 # Manifest
  - `__init__.py`
  - `setup.py`